emtricitabine and tenofovir (Oral route)

 Uses For emtricitabine and tenofovir

-Emtricitabine and tenofovir combination is used with other medicines for the treatment of the infection caused by the human immunodeficiency virus (HIV) in adults and children weighing at least 17 kilograms (kg).
-HIV is the virus that causes acquired immune deficiency syndrome (AIDS). emtricitabine and tenofovir is also used as part of a complete prevention strategy (Pre-Exposure prophylaxis) to reduce the risk of getting HIV infection in adults that are at high risk.
+Emtricitabine and tenofovir disoproxil fumarate combination is used together with other medicines to treat human immunodeficiency virus (HIV) infection.
+HIV is the virus that causes acquired immune deficiency syndrome (AIDS). emtricitabine and tenofovir is also used as part of a complete prevention strategy (Pre-Exposure prophylaxis) to reduce the risk of getting HIV infection in adults who are at high risk.

 emtricitabine and tenofovir is available only with your doctor's prescription.